-Mattersey Hall offers a fully validated one-year full-time Graduate Diploma in Theological Studies for those who already have a Bachelors degree in a non-theological discipline, who would like to pursue theological study and maybe go on to take a Masters degree.
-This programme may be studied part-time and is available in two delivery formats, either onsite or as a distance learning programme.
+The college offers a fully validated one-year full-time Graduate Diploma in Theological Studies for those who already have a Bachelors degree in a non-theological discipline, who would like to pursue theological study and maybe go on to take a Masters degree.
+All our courses may be studied full time or part time.
+There are also two delivery formats, either in a classroom setting or by distance learning

-For more information about the courses on offer at Mattersey Hall including details of modules, please click on the link below or get in touch with us.
+For more information on any of the courses we offer including details on modules, please click on the link below or get in touch with us.